Sustainable Landscape Management

 - Irrigation Clocks | The thought of programming an irrigation clock can make some of us sweat!
 Each station has to be programmed to provide the right amount of water for the right amount of time for each season.
 To make this job easier, Merkow prefers the Hydrawise System by Hunter.
 This Wi-Fi compatible system gives access to the system wherever you are (provided there is internet service) allowing you to make necessary adjustments.
 These alerts can let the homeowner know there is a leak or send reminders to change the settings for the change of season.

 - Hydrawise Clients | Merkow offers a 5-year monitoring program for his Hydrawise clients.
 Homeowners gain peace of mind as the irrigation system is maintained and monitored by a professional with the first 5 years included with the purchase and installation of the unit.
 After that, an annual fee is established at very reasonable rates.

 A yard transformation is an investment but taking the time to plan and design your project can save money in the long run.
 Installing a quality irrigation system is the best thing you can do to ensure your plants will be well nourished and healthy and from there your yard will grow.

-Sponsored by: Core Landscape
+Sponsored By Rosie Certified: Core Landscape

 When you need landscape irrigation and sprinkler services for your home or business, Core Landscape is here to help.
 We specialize in residential and commercial irrigation with an emphasis on repairs, installation, and maintenance of new and existing systems.
 Our landscaping irrigation services include: Landscape consulting, 2d rendering when required or requested, Sod installation, Artificial turf installation, Pavers, Travertine, Planting installation, Low voltage lighting systems, Renovations and new construction, and more!